retrocomputacion/retroterm/README.md

 This printer port modem is cheapest option to use Retroterm with an MSX computer that lacks a built-in RS-232 port.

+>[!NOTE]
-> [!NOTE} This modem needs an external USB power supply.
+>This modem needs an external USB power supply.
 Do not use another computer USB to power the modem at the same time you have it connected to the MSX.

 For the simplest (and recommended) 38400bps version the part list is very short: